-observation of one single individual or a group of individuals as long as they have similar statistical properties.
-As result, the RD-LDP model provides a stationary, synthetic mobility model that is simpler to handle in simulation studies than the original traces.
+The method presented in section IV-A can be applied to many different kinds of traces, as long as they contain sufficient data to obtain useful statistical values.
+Also, the original trace can be of a single individual or a group of individuals as long as they have similar statistical properties.
+As result, the RD-LDP model provides a stationary, synthetic mobility model that is simpler to handle than the original traces.